Bilan-Liu/CCA_DigitalElectronics_SP20/README.md

 ## Things used in this project

-WS2812B Addressable Led Strip
+-WS2812B Addressable Led Strip
-Arduino UNO
+-Arduino UNO
-Sound Sensor
+-Sound Sensor
-Male And Female Jumper
+-Male And Female Jumper

 ### Features